griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``<sample_name>.<MHC_I|MHC_II|Combined>.all_epitopes.aggregated.tsv``
      - An aggregated version of the ``all_epitopes.tsv`` file that gives information about the best epitope for each mutation in an easy-to-read format.
-Not generated when running with elution algorithms only.
+Not generated when running only with presentation and immunogenicity algorithms.
    * - ``<sample_name>.<MHC_I|MHC_II|Combined>.all_epitopes.aggregated.tsv.reference_matches`` (optional)
      - A file outlining details of reference proteome matches
    * - ``<sample_name>.<MHC_I|MHC_II|Combined>.all_epitopes.aggregated.metrics.json``
      - A JSON file with detailed information about the predicted epitopes, formatted for pVACview.
 This file, in combination with the aggregated.tsv file, is required to visualize your results in pVACview.
-Not generated when running with elution algorithms only.
+Not generated when running only with presentation and immunogenicity algorithms.
    * - ``ui.R``, ``app.R``, ``server.R``, ``styling.R``, ``anchor_and_helper_functions.R``
      - pVACview R Shiny application files.
-Not generated when running with elution algorithms only.
+Not generated when running only with presentation and immunogenicity algorithms.
    * - ``www`` (directory)
      - Directory containing image files for pVACview.
-Not generated when running with elution algorithms only.
+Not generated when running only with presentation and immunogenicity algorithms only.

 Filters applied to the filtered.tsv file